Have you joined the RyanSchultz.com Discord yet? More details here.

 - The free Altamura Robert avatar from the Freebie Megastore at London City (see here for more details).
 Note that you cannot remove the head to replace it with another mesh head, although, if you were lucky enough to pick up the previous version of Robert (which was a Men Only Hunt gift last year), you can remove the head to use another mesh head with it (like the recent freebie mesh head from Akeruka).

-- If you were lucky, you picked up a free Altamura avatar called Aaron, which was a limited-time TeleportHub.com gift late last year at their mainstore (you had to join the TeleportHub.com group for L$10 to pick up this freebie).
+- If you were lucky, you picked up a free Altamura avatar called Aaron, which was a limited-time TeleportHub.com gift in late 2017 at their mainstore (you had to join the TeleportHub.com group for L$10 to pick up this freebie).
 You can remove the head to use another mesh head with it.

-- UPDATE Oct.
-5th: Rick Bijkerk of the Secondlife Facebook group alerted me to two inexpensive male mesh avatar head and body packages from Alantori.
+- Rick Bijkerk of the Secondlife Facebook group alerted me to two inexpensive male mesh avatar head and body packages from Alantori.
 More details on this option can be found at the very end of this blogpost!

-So, let’s take a look at free or inexpensive mesh heads.
+So, let’s take a look at some free or inexpensive mesh heads.

 If you haven’t yet joined the Akrueka group (called [AK] Heads News & Support) for L$150, you should really consider it.
-If you had joined the Akeruka mesh heads group a year and a half ago, you would have picked up no less than six fully-adjustable Bento mesh heads (three female and three male), all for a single group join fee of L$150.
-That works out to only L$25 per Bento mesh head, a truly outstanding deal!
+If you had joined the Akeruka mesh heads group a year and a half ago, you would have picked up no less than eight fully-adjustable Bento mesh heads (four female and four male), all for a single group join fee of L$150.
+That works out to less than L$20 per Bento mesh head, a truly outstanding deal!
 So join the Akeruka group and keep your eyes peeled for announcements of free Bento mesh heads every six months or so 😉

 If you missed out on the Akeruka freebies, you can pick up a very handsome Bento mesh head from LV Designs for only L$500.
 The Matt head (SL Marketplace link) may not come with all the bells and whistles of the pricier Bento mesh heads from Catwa and other vendors, but it certainly does the job at one-tenth the cost, as you can see: